scrollwm/scrollfx/README.md

 Creating your first trailmark (`trailmark toggle`) will create a trail.
 From then on, every trailmark you create will be assigned to that trail.
 You can navigate back (`trailmark prev`) and forth (`trailmark next`) within the collection of trailmarks contained in the trail.
+You can also use `trailmark jump` to enable jump mode for the windows on a trail.
+This is quite powerful, as it allows you to create groups of windows you can access very quickly, regardless of which workspace they belong to.

 To create a new trail, use `trail new`.
 With `trail prev` and `trail next` you can navigate trails, changing the active one.
 The active trail will be